-The Provider has undertaken an assessment of the default investment strategy offered to members and the investment performance of the initial default fund in the period covered by this Statement to ensure its continued appropriateness.
+The Provider has undertaken an assessment of the default investment strategy offered to members and the investment performance of the default fund in the period covered by this Statement to ensure its continued appropriateness.

-The initial default strategy available to members is:

-The Courtiers Balanced Lifestyle Strategy (Targeting Annuity)
+Up to 2019, the initial default strategy available to members was: The Courtiers Balanced Lifestyle Strategy (Targeting Annuity).
+As explained below, from 2019 the default investment strategy changed to targeting drawdown.

 The initial default strategy was made available to Group SIPP investors by the Provider with effect from 6th October 2015.
 Although the default fund was made available at this time, the underlying funds were launched in November 2015, following FCA approval.
-Where there is an adviser in place, the responsibility for establishing a default investment arrangement, where such an arrangement is required, and for the ongoing monitoring of the default arrangement is between the adviser and the employer sponsoring the workplace pension scheme.
+Where there is an adviser in place, the responsibility for establishing a default investment arrangement, where such an arrangement is required, and for the on-going monitoring of the default arrangement is between the adviser and the employer sponsoring the workplace pension scheme.

-The Courtiers Balanced Lifestyle Strategy is an investment strategy which incorporates a lifestyle feature designed to reduce investment risk ahead of a member's planned retirement age by gradually switching the asset allocation from higher to lower risk investments.
+The Courtiers Balanced Lifestyle Strategy is an investment strategy which incorporates a lifestyle feature designed to reduce investment risk ahead of a member's planned retirement age by gradually switching the asset allocation from higher to lower risk investments over a period of 12 years prior to a member's selected retirement age.
 During this risk reduction phase, members can still make single or regular contributions.

-As a default, the Courtiers Balanced Lifestyle Strategy targets the purchase of an annuity on retirement which assumes that 25% of a member's retirement fund will be taken as a tax-free cash sum at retirement, with the remaining 75% used to purchase an annuity.
-The strategy also offers the option to target drawdown, or to target cash as alternative outcomes.
+Up to 2019, the initial default investment strategy made available to members was the Courtiers Balanced Lifestyle Strategy.
+This strategy targeted the purchase of an annuity on retirement which assumed that 25% of a member's retirement fund was taken as a tax-free cash sum at retirement, with the remaining 75% used to purchase an annuity.
+The strategy also offered the option to target drawdown, or to target cash as alternative outcomes.